roginfarrer/vanilla-extract-sprinkles-batter/packages/library/README.md

 ## Installation

 You can't, this hasn't been published.
 If there's interest, I can make it a real package.
+[Here's the source code.](https://github.com/roginfarrer/vanilla-extract-sprinkles-batter/blob/main/packages/library/src/strictBatter.ts)

 ## Batter?